HEW2025

 10:45 am

 States and utilities in the region are implementing or exploring new seasonal electric rates for heat pump users to improve the affordability of operating these technologies.
-This session will share the policy rationale for these rates, present options for rate design, examine the early results, and highlight lessons learned.
+This curated panel will be ready to field your questions and share the policy rationale behind these rates, present options for rate design, examine early results, and highlight lessons learned.

 Effective programs across the region have contributed to installing tens of thousands of heat pumps.
-At the same time, the benefits and impacts that these installations yield can vary.
-This session will dig into specific heat pump programs and how they’re optimizing participation, impact, and customer satisfaction.
-Panelists will share best practices and lessons learned from effective programs and how leading programs are addressing a range of factors.
+At the same time, the benefits and impacts of these installations can vary.
+This session will explore specific heat pump programs and how they’re optimizing participation, impact, and customer satisfaction.
+Panelists will be ready to answer your questions and share best practices and lessons learned from successful efforts, including how leading programs are addressing a range of influencing factors.

 11:45 am